canadaduane/mindspace/README.md

 ## Tech stack

-Mindspace uses [Crank.js](https://crank.js.org/) and [colorjs.io](https://colorjs.io/).
+Mindspace uses [Crank.js](https://crank.js.org/) and Flow using type annotations in multiline JS comments.
 It's otherwise built using plain html and javascript--no build tools or compile step.

 ### How to run it locally